shamazmazum/vsprofiler/README.md

 ==========

-VSProfiler (Vasily's statistical profiler) is a simple statistical profiler for Unix-like systems (currently FreeBSD and DragonFlyBSD are supported, but is is easy to add support for e.g. Linux).
+VSProfiler (Vasily's statistical profiler) is a simple statistical profiler for Unix-like systems (currently FreeBSD and DragonFlyBSD are supported, but it is easy to add support for e.g. Linux).
 Its primary goal is to make it possible to profile programs without recompilation.

 Its pluses:
 -----------
 * No need to recompile program to profile (unlike gprof)
 * Supports shared libraries
 * It's simple
+* Graphviz understandable output

 Its minuses:
 ------------
 * No multithreading support
-* Cannot build the call graph, only prints flat report (by now...)
 * Small amount of supported platforms (FreeBSD/DragonFlyBSD on x86/x86-64 machine)
 * Requires Common Lisp implementation for analizer (clisp or sbcl will do) with cl-elf and esrap (sorry, CL is my weakness)